 In the past, populations in Dionewar would grow rice in the Island and in satellite islands with several hectares of rice fields.
 With drought cycles recorded in the late seventies and the lack of varieties fit for the new rainfall context, rice cultivation was abandoned.
-Nevertheless with the restart of rains over the last years, some producers have slowly resumed rice cultivation.
+Nevertheless, with the restart of rains over the last years, some producers have slowly resumed rice cultivation.
 Exploitation of non-timber forest products is of great importance for the local economy and food security.
-However the plant cover has gone through significant damage from the combined effects of overexploitation and climate change.
+However, the plant cover has gone through significant damage due to the combined effects of overexploitation and climate change.
 Vegetation in the island mainly comprises mangrove along the submersible areas and their surroundings while in the inland one may find a Sudanian-type vegetation with mainly: Detarium senegalense, Parinari macrophylla, Tamarindus indica, Ceiba pentandra, Elaeis guineensis and Cocos nucifera.
-The mangrove has suffered the silting impact from the breakdown of the land strip and its disappearance accelerates coastal erosion in the island and neighbouring islands.
+The mangrove has suffered the silting impact from the breakdown of the land strip and its disappearance accelerates coastal erosion in the island and neighboring islands.
 Indeed, mangrove plays a physical role in stabilizing soils in place through the action of mangrove roots and serves as a transition zone that protects the coast from attack due to waves, storms and typhoons.
 Mangrove serves as a surge swell.
 Its depletion also impacts on the wildlife that uses it as a refuge.
 Here fish and crabs reproduce, mollusks grow and some predators come here to hunt.
 Some birds hunt while others nest there.
 Mangrove helps fertilize the estuary fostering the development of the phytoplankton which is the first element in the food chain.
+They provide the populations seafood (Murex sp.
+Anadara senilis, Crassostrea gasar, Thympanothonus sp, Cymbiumsp., Etc.).
+Total annual revenues from shrimp fishing are estimated at 22 million US dollars (Niane 2004 in Ndour and al, 2011).